 The Green House officially opened in May of 2008 and because of all of the wonderful guests and their enthusiasm to share their experiences, reactions, and comments on Trip Advisor, this bed and breakfast has reached unexpected heights.

-And now, years later, I can't quite explain the uniquely special people I have met and connected with; both passing through and locally.
+And now it has been two years later.
+I can’t quite explain the uniquely special people I have met and connected with; both passing through and locally.

 Through the many aspects of my life, a key phrase has always stuck with me- in whatever my passions have been- and that is my desire to assist people on their journey.
 This being the most literal way in which I can do something like that, it is beautiful to see it manifesting so powerfully.
-I could not feel more at home in my footsteps now.
+A former thespian, and now current Holistic Health Coach and Reiki practitioner- and an all around student of life, I could not feel more at home in my footsteps now.
 My mother, being a professor of maternal-child nursing in the states, had an immediate desire to assist within the communities here in the valley, in an area where there is a desperate need for education and assistance.
 She brings study-abroads here annually and is further developing her program to better aide the women and children here within the mountain communities.
 To be able to combine our dreams and missions is so special to me.
+A blessing truly.